-- How does this model alter the current student conduct model used to address sexual assault, stalking, intimate partner violence, etc.? - An active gathering of information by the investigator or investigators; not intended to "build a case." - Does not impact the implementation of informal or alternative dispute resolution approaches. - Characterized by an intentional effort to make procedural and support mechanisms equitable. - Typically provides a right of appeal for all parties to the report, not just the responding party.
+- How does this model alter the current student conduct model used to address sexual assault, stalking, intimate partner violence, etc.? - An active gathering of information by the investigator or investigators; not intended to "build a case." - Does not impact the implementation of informal or alternative dispute resolution approaches. - Characterized by an intentional effort to enhance due process protections for the parties and make procedural and support mechanisms equitable. - Typically provides a right of appeal for all parties to the report, not just the responding party.